minhtai1294/Aspire-Automated/README.md

 Before you continue, ensure you meet the following requirements:

-* You have installed the latest version of IntelliJ IDEA Community.
+* You have installed the latest version of IntelliJ IDEA Community or any IDE.
-* Java JDK 16 is installed.
+* Java JDK 16 is installed. https://www.oracle.com/java/technologies/javase-downloads.html
+* (Otional) Install maven and set path in environment variables.
+This is for running from execution file.
+A simple guide: https://mkyong.com/maven/how-to-install-maven-in-windows/

 ## Technologies